Silicon Valley startup Illumio launches in APAC with new Sydney HQ

 The company has been backed by $125 million Series D funding round led by J.P.
 Morgan Asset Management in June 2017 and has increased its headcount by more than 60% last year to support its growth.

-Andrew Rubin, CEO and co-founder of Illumio, says the company is able to address the needs of large and small organisations as they shift investment towards preventing cyber threats inside their data centres and cloud environments.
+Andrew Rubin, CEO and co-founder of Illumio, says the company is able to address the needs of large and small organisations as they shift investment towards preventing cyber threats inside their data centers and cloud environments.

 “Our continued rapid growth underscores that micro-segmentation is fast becoming foundational cybersecurity for the world’s leading organizations and that Illumio is positioned as the innovative leader during the market’s massive expansion,” Rubin explains.